-In 1979, an episode was done with the actors out of character as a tribute to actor Jack Soo, who played Det.
-Nick Yemana.
-Soo had died of cancer of the esophagus in 1979.
+In 1979, an episode was done with the actors out of character, as a tribute to Jack Soo, who played Detective Nick Yemana.
+Soo had died of esophageal cancer in 1979.
 The episode consisted of unscripted reminiscences of Soo by the cast members, interspersed with clips of him from the show.
 At the end of this episode, the cast raised their coffee cups as a salute to him, a reference to the running joke throughout the series that Yemana always (but unintentionally) made very foul-tasting coffee for the other members of the squad.

-Thirteen episodes showed scenes outside of the police station: Ramon, Graft, The Stakeout, Hair, The Hero, Grand Hotel, Fish, Wojo's Girl part 2, Contempt parts 1 & 2, Chinatown parts 1 & 2, and Eviction part 2.
+Thirteen episodes showed scenes outside of the police station: Ramon, Graft, The Stakeout, Hair, The Hero, Grand Hotel, Fish, Wojo's Girl part 2, Contempt parts 1 and 2, Chinatown parts 1 and 2, and Eviction part 2.

 Hal Linden and Max Gail were the only actors to be featured in the opening credits every season.
 (Ron Glass was only a featured actor in the first season, appearing in only handful of segments with his name listed in the closing credits.)

 Ron Carey (Levitt) wanted something as his trademark.
-Every time Levitt leaves the squad room he opens the door with his left hand and, with his back to the edge of the door, rotates around the edge of the door, keeping his back against it, then closes the door.
+Every time Levitt left the squad room, he opens the door with his left hand and, with his back to the edge of the door, rotates around the edge of the door, keeping his back against it, then closes the door.

-Like many other episodic shows of the period the show "recycled" actors in various roles.
-For example: Florence Halop appeared as Ms. Mable Kleiner, Mrs. Pierce, Evelyn Holly, Karen Golden, Wanda LaMear and Wilma Kestner.
-Don Calfa appeared as Mr. DiLucca, Angelo Dodi, Leon Bidell, Calvin J. Kendall, Gilbert Lesco, Arthur Thompson and Eddie.
+Like many other shows of the period, the show "recycled" actors and actresses in various roles.
+For example: Florence Halop appeared as Ms. Mable Kleiner, Mrs. Pierce, Evelyn Holly, Karen Golden, Wanda LaMear, and Wilma Kestner.
+Don Calfa appeared as Mr. DiLucca, Angelo Dodi, Leon Bidell, Calvin J. Kendall, Gilbert Lesco, Arthur Thompson, and Eddie.